The Tattoo Series: Meet Andrew Stortz

 4. What was your inspiration behind the design?

-My inspiration for this design was the idea that if you’ve got the strongest coffee in the world, it can wake the dead!
+My inspiration for this design was the idea that if you’ve got strong enough coffee, it can wake the dead!

 5. What was your initial exposure to the tattoo world, and when did you first add your own piece of ink to your skin?